Kelly Doyle: Session 1

 “Sometimes it is and sometimes it isn’t.”

 “No, Dr. Clement, it’s not spying really.
 I just…I just want to know what’s going on.
 You understand. ”

-“Do you ever follow Alex without him knowing it?”
+“Do you ever follow Jason without him knowing it?”

 Kelly paused briefly.
 “Um…yes I do.
 I don’t do it all the time though.
 It’s just his behavior; it’s so suspicious.
 I don’t trust him anymore.
 It seems he’s been keeping secrets.”